More detailed overview per category :

 Jog Wheel

-The 100mm Jog Wheel is used for multiple function, like in almost all previous CDJ's.
-The main function is the Pitch Bend function, when rotated the playing speed is temporarily increased (clockwise rotation) or decreased (counter clockwise rotation).
 When setting a Cue Point the Jog Wheel is used to fine-tune the Cue position (increase/decrease) with the precision of 1/75th of a frame.
 After rotating all you have to do to memorize the new Cue Point all you have to do is press the Cue Button.
 The CDJ will then go in Pause Mode at the new Cue Point and waits for the next command.
-If the Jog Wheel is rotated at the same time as the one of the Track Search button (FFW or REV) the Track or Folder number changes with the movement of the Jog Wheel so you can find a certain track very fast.
-When rotated while pressing any of the Search buttons (FFWD or REV) a very fast search through a track is done.
-Roughly it skips with a interval of about 10-15 seconds.

-Digital Jog Break
+Digital Jog Break Effects

-The Jog Wheel also has a parameter function (Digital Jog Break) when any of the 3 build in effects (JET, ZIP, WAH) are activated.
-When the Digital Jog Break is used, the blue ring flashes quickly.
-Once the HOLD/RESET button is used, the flashing slows down and with the effects off, the continuous blue light returns.
-These 3 effects are probably well known and work the same as on the CDJ-200's little brother the Pioneer CDJ-100s.
 Press any of the 3 Effect Buttons (Jet, Zip or Wah) to activate that effect.
 When rotating the Jog Wheel the effect parameter is adjust so a change in effect will be heard.
 You can control the effect by rotating the Jog Wheel to both sides.
 When the Hold Button is pressed the parameter is hold and doesn't fall back to 0 position.
 Press the Hold Button again and the effect will gently go back to the 0 position.

-Jet
+Jet Filter Effect

-Generates a delayed signal as a reaction to rotation of the Jog Wheel.
-This delays signal is added to the original signal that is played.
-This delays signal interferes with the original signal and generates a "Swooshing" sound, which seems like the sound of a jet flying by.
+The delayed signal is added to the original signal from the CD.
+This delayed signal interferes with the original signal and generates a "Swooshing" sound, which seems like the sound of a jet flying by.

 The variation of the delays signal is between the 0 and 3 ms.

-Zip
+Zip Filter Effect

-When rotating the Jog Wheel with this effect activated will reflect in the adjustments of the Key of the track that is playing.
 When the Jog Wheel is untouched the Key of the track is 0%.
 When rotating clockwise the key is increased until maximum 100% (1 octave).
 If the rotation is counter clockwise the pitch will decrease to a minimum of -1400%.
 This generates a ultra-low, not hearable sound so it seems like a record stopping, only you control the length of it.

-Wah
+Wah Filter Effect

-Adds a -12dB/octave filter to the audio of the tracks with a cutt-off frequency that changes with the rotation of the Jog Wheel.
+Adds a -12dB/octave filter to the audio of the tracks with a cutt-off frequency that changes with the rotation of the Jogwheel.

 The most clockwise position gives a High-Pass-Filter of maximum 4 kHz.
-When rotated to the other maximum, counter clockwise, the filter is changed to a Low-Pass-Filter of minimum 150Hz
+When rotated to the other maximum, counter clockwise, the filter is changed to a Low-Pass-Filter of minimum 150Hz.

 Pioneer CDJ-200 Cue Loop Section